-In some years, the Airport has received a lower amount of FAA discretionary grants than it requested as a result of the amount of the annual service payments.
-The FAA militated \$16.6 million in discretionary grants in the federal fiscal year ended September 30, 2024, and the Airport received \$30.2 million in FAA discretionary grants, which included Bipartisan Infrastructure Law Airport Terminal Program funding.
-The FAA may reduce discretionary grants in the future as a result of the annual service payments or otherwise.
-Furthermore, AIP funding may be reduced in the future as a result of legislation or the failure of the U.S. Congress to pass an annual appropriation bill including such funding.
+In some years, the Airport has received a lower amount of FAA discretionary grants than it requested as a result of the amount of the annual service payment.
+The FAA militated \$22.5 million in discretionary grants in the federal fiscal year ended September 30, 2025, and the Airport did not receive any FAA discretionary grants.
+The FAA may reduce discretionary grants in the future as a result of the annual service payment or otherwise.
+Furthermore, Airport Improvement Program (AIP) funding may be reduced in the future as a result of legislation or the failure of the U.S. Congress to pass an annual appropriation bill including such funding.
 Reduction in grants awarded to the Airport could result in the delay or cancellation of projects or the incurrence of additional debt by the Airport.